Cicko/Pianoff/README.md

-# Piano Teachers
+# Pianoff
-Piano teachers is a social network for musicians to revolutionize education to a new generation.
+Pianoff is a social network for musicians to revolutionize education to a new generation.
 The aim of this project is to provide immense benefits to students and teachers, plus being an excelent platform to find classical music comfortably.
 - Students will be able to get affordable learning/feedback from the best musicians in the world
 - Anyone can become teacher, with a flexible schedule, and with the possibility to have passive income.